-Does a customer not pay, even after you have tried to obtain payment in various ways?
+Does a customer not pay or not pay on time, even after you have tried to get payment in various ways?
 You may need to use debt collection agencies and bailiffs.
-Creditors can also make use of debt collecting solicitors.
+You can get legal assistance for this.
+If you are a creditor, you can also use a debt collecting solicitor.

 Debt collecting agencies

+If your customer does not pay, you can hire a debt collection agency.
 Debt collection agencies collect debts on behalf of a creditor.
-In doing so, debt collection agencies are not permitted to use any coercive measures, like the seizure and sale of goods.
-Debt collection agencies are only allowed to send letters with a request for payment.
+In doing so, debt collection agencies may not use any enforcement measures, like the seizure and sale of goods.
+They are only allowed to send 1 or more letters with a request for payment within 14 days.

 Bailiffs

 If a debtor does not respond to the debt collecting agency, you may hire a bailiff.
-A (court) bailiff has a legal status and is permitted to use coercive measures.
-For this, they usually require a court order.
+A (court) bailiff has a legal status and is permitted to use enforcement measures.
+For this, they usually must have a court order.
 They will first try to get the debtor to pay you or to agree on a payment plan.

 Court order

 You may need to start a legal procedure if your debtor does not pay or does not respond to the bailiff.
 The bailiff will then summon the debtor to court.
-They will make sure the debtor receives the judge's ruling.
+The summons will state where and when the debtor must report for the court hearing.

 Seizure